org-formation/org-formation-cli/not-supported.md

 **Constrains or things that are otherwise not supprted (yet)**

-If you feel it is important to support these scenarios, please post an enahncement or make a pull request!
+If you feel it is important to support these scenarios, please post an enhancement or make a pull request!

 **in general**
 - it is not possible to use a custom role name for organization access (OrganizationAccountAccessRole is assumed to available in all accounts)